vitskvara/HierarchicalAD/README.md

 # HierarchicalAD.jl

+A repository containing source code for anomaly detection via hierarchical generative models such as Variational Ladder Autoencoder.

 This code base is using the Julia Language and [DrWatson](https://juliadynamics.github.io/DrWatson.jl/stable/) to make a reproducible scientific project named
 > HierarchicalAD.jl